State reports nearly 3,000 COVID-19 cases in Texas public schools for week

 AUSTIN, Texas (KLTV/KTRE) - The Texas Department of State Health Services reported nearly 3,000 cases of COVID-19 on public school campuses in last week’s reports.

-The number is up from the previous week’s report when 1,582 students tested positive, while 497 staff tested positive, the week of April 4.
+The number is down, but just barely, from the previous week’s report when 2,335 students tested positive, while 534 staff tested positive, the week of April 1.

 The following school districts reported the following numbers for the week: